At least 74 are dead, many of them homeless, as fire rips through a rundown building in South Africa

 In a statement, South African President Cyril Ramaphosa said, “this is a great tragedy felt by families whose loved ones perished in this awful manner, and our hearts go out to every person affected by this event.”

-A spokesperson for Ramaphosa said he had offered the assistance of the national disaster management agency if needed.
-Ramaphosa planned to visit the scene of the fire, his office said, and canceled a Thursday evening television address on the BRICS economic summit held in Johannesburg last week.
+A spokesperson for Ramaphosa said he had offered the assistance of the national disaster management agency if needed, and the president later visited the scene having canceled a Thursday evening television address on the BRICS economic summit held in Johannesburg last week.

+Ramaphosa called the fire devastating and a “wake-up call” for South Africa's economic hub to address its inner-city housing crisis.

+“We are not here to blame anyone," Ramaphosa said outside the burned building.
+“This is a difficult lesson for all of us."

 Johannesburg is rated as Africa’s richest city but its center is run down and often neglected.
 Abandoned and broken-down buildings are common, and people desperate for some form of accommodation use them for shelter.
 City authorities refer to the structures as “hijacked buildings" and they have been a problem for years, if not decades.